eprintsug/EPrintsArchivematica/README.md

 The `metadata/checksum.md5` file should follow the specifications detailed in the [Archivematica documentation for creating a transfer with existing checksums](https://www.archivematica.org/en/docs/archivematica-1.8/user-manual/transfer/transfer/#create-a-transfer-with-existing-checksums).

-Specifically, in this implementation, each line of the `checksum.md5` manifest should contain the md5 hash value for a file in the `objects` directory, followed by a space, followed by the relative path to the file from the `checksum.md5` file itself.
+Specifically, in this implementation, each line of the `checksum.md5` manifest should contain the md5 hash value for a file in the `objects` directory, followed by two spaces, followed by the relative path to the file from the `checksum.md5` file itself.

 Example:

 `2121dca88ad7f701d3f3e2d041004a56  ../objects/documents/my-doc.pdf`

 For files with MD5 values already recorded in the EPrints database, use these values in the manifest.
 For these values already recorded in EPrints database, they should be checked (ie., recalculated for the file and compared to what is stored in EPrints) signalling an error if there is a mismatch.
 These errors indicate that file corruption may have already taken place.
 There should be a configuration option to control what happens in case of a checksum mismatch: